hpc2n/sphinx-lesson-template/content/openmp-basics1.rst

     This happens because each thread has its own :code:`number` variable that is initialized to 1.
     The incrementation affects only the thread's own copy of the variable.

-We can use the **private** clause to turn a variable that has been declared outside a parallel construct into a private variable:
+We can use the **private** clause to turn a variable that has been declared outside a parallel region into a private variable:

 .. code-block:: c
     :linenos: